Skip to main content

 Before you start

-Read CONTRIBUTING.md for the full contribution guide.
+Read CONTRIBUTING.md for the full guide.
 Key points:

 • Fork philosophy: lean core, highly extensible.
 If it can be a plugin, it should be.